 Diagram’s state can be saved as a file and then loaded back to restore state.

-The Hierarchical and Organizational automatic layout algorithms can transform data into visually rich diagrams.
+The Hierarchical, Organizational and Radial automatic layout algorithms can transform data into visually rich diagrams.
 Using a manual layout, you can produce complex layouts with precision.

 The Overview control enables to focus a particular area of the entire content.
 It displays a preview of the entire content with a Zoom Pan window.
 The Zoom Pan window is a resizable red rectangle, which helps to focus the required area.